Feb. 4, 2026 | 8 a.m. to 12:15 p.m.

 Hear from WHA’s Executive Director Denise Giambalvo, who has spent more than a decade working with employers and health plan sponsors on pharmacy benefits.

-Rachel Means of Sage TPA will be our keynote speaker.
 Learn more about Sage TPA.

 This session will explore how an employer’s aligned values-first approach to the RFP led to the Big 3 opting out of participating.
 Learn about what led them to take this approach, the integral role their independent consultant played, and the savings forecasted based on contract terms with their new Medication Benefit Manager (MBM) partner Ventegra, a community organization that leads with integrity and transparency.